 Lab School, Academies & Centers

 Albemarle County Public Schools (ACPS) operates a charter school that serves students in Grades 6-12.
-Any student who is eligible to enroll in Albemarle County Public Schools can apply to attend our Lab School for Student-Centered Learning.
+Any student who is eligible to enroll in Albemarle County Public Schools can apply to attend our Community Lab School.

 ACPS provides high school students who are interested in specialized STEM-H curricular offerings or IT and media communications with four distinct academies to choose from: the Environmental Studies Academy (ESA), which operates at Western Albemarle High School; the Health and Medical Sciences Academy (HMSA), which operates at Monticello High School; the Information and Communication Technology Academy (ICTA), which operates at Center I; and the Math, Engineering & Science Academy (MESA), which operates at Albemarle High School.
 Any high school student who is eligible to enroll in Albemarle County Public Schools can apply to attend any of the four academies.